 Item #13 - Adjournment

-as seconded by Laurna Godwin, to adjourn the meeting at 11:40 a.m. nous voice vote.
+Inez Galvan made a motion, which was seconded by Laurna Godwin, to adjourn the meeting at 11:40 a.m.
+The motion was approved by unanimous voice vote.
 Student advisory vote: Yes

-Edward T. Duffy Joseph J. Cipfl
+Edward T. Duffy Chair Joseph J. Cipfl President/CEO

-Chair President/CEO